-632 Malicious actors may send users SMS or email messages that contain a uniform resource locator (URL)
+- 630 Malicious actors may send users SMS or email messages that contain a uniform resource locator (URL) - 631 where a malicious application is hosted.
+Generally, such messages are crafted using social engineering - techniques designed to dissuade recipients from scrutinizing the nature of the message, thereby - 633 increasing the likelihood that they access the URL using their mobile device.
+If they do, it will attempt to - 634 download and install the application.
+Effective use of social engineering by the attacker will further - 635 compel an otherwise suspicious user to grant any trust required by the developer and all permissions - requested by the application.
+Granting the former facilitates installation of other malicious applications - by the same developer, and granting the latter increases the potential for the application to do direct - 638 harm.

-- 633 where a malicious application is hosted.
-Generally, such messages are crafted using social engineering - 634 techniques designed to dissuade recipients from scrutinizing the nature of the message, thereby - 635 increasing the likelihood that they access the URL using their mobile device.
-If they do, it will attempt to - 636 download and install the application.
-Effective use of social engineering by the attacker will further - 637 compel an otherwise suspicious user to grant any trust required by the developer and all permissions - requested by the application.
-Granting the former facilitates installation of other malicious applications - by the same developer, and granting the latter increases the potential for the application to do directharm. - 641 Risk assessment analysis: - ····· - 642 Overall likelihood: high - 643 Justification: Installation of malicious applications via URLs is less common than other phishing attempts. - 644 The process for side-loading applications requires much more user input and consideration (e.g., - 645 trusting the developer certificate) than standard phishing, which solely requests a username and - 646 password.
-A user may proceed through sideloading an application to acquire a desired capability from - 647 an application. - 648 Level of impact: high - 549 Justification: Once a user installs a malicious side-loaded application, an adversary could gain full access - to a mobile device, and therefore access to corporate data and credentials, without the user'sknowledge. - - 652 BYOD-specific threat: Like Threat Event 1, BYOD deployments may have fewer restrictions to avoid 653 preventing the user from performing desired personal functions.
-This increases the attack surface for - 654 malicious actors to take advantage.
+- 640 Overall likelihood: high - Justification: Installation of malicious applications via URLs is less common than other phishing attempts. - 642 The process for side-loading applications requires much more user input and consideration (e.g., - 643 trusting the developer certificate) than standard phishing, which solely requests a username and - 644 password.
+A user may proceed through sideloading an application to acquire a desired capability from - 645 an application. - 646 Level of impact: high - 647 Justification: Once a user installs a malicious side-loaded application, an adversary could gain full access - to a mobile device and, therefore, access to corporate data and credentials, without the user'sknowledge. - 650 BYOD-specific threat: Like Threat Event 1, BYOD deployments may have fewer restrictions to avoid - 651 preventing the user from performing desired personal functions.
+This increases the attack surface for - 652 malicious actors to take advantage.

-656 What happens when outdated phones access Great Seneca Accounting's network?
+654 What happens when outdated phones access Great Seneca Accounting's network?

-- 657 When malware successfully exploits a code execution vulnerability in the mobile OS or device drivers, - the delivered code generally executes with elevated privileges and issues commands in the context of
+- 655 When malware successfully exploits a code execution vulnerability in the mobile OS or device drivers, - 656 the delivered code generally executes with elevated privileges and issues commands in the context of

 - the root user or the OS kernel.
-This may be enough for some malicious actors to accomplish their goal, - but those that are advanced will usually attempt to install additional malicious tools and to establish a - 661 persistent presence.
-If successful, the attacker will be able to launch further attacks against the user, the - device, or any other systems to which the device connects.
-As a result, any data stored on, generated - by, or accessible to the device at that time or in the future may be compromised. - 664 Risk assessment analysis: - 665 Overall likelihood: high - Justification: Many public vulnerabilities specific to mobile devices have been seen over the years.
-In - these, users can jailbreak iOS devices and root Android devices to download third-party applications and - 668 apply unique settings/configurations that the device would not typically be able to apply/access. - 669 Level of impact: high - 670 Justification: Exploiting a vulnerability allows circumventing security controls and modifying protected - 671 device data that should not be modified.
-Jailbroken and rooted devices exploit kernel vulnerabilities and - allow third-party applications/services root access that can also be used to bypass security controls that - are built in or applied to a mobile device. - 674 BYOD-specific threat: As with any device, personal devices are susceptible to device exploitation if not 675 properly used or updated.
+This may be enough for some malicious actors to accomplish their goal, - but those that are advanced will usually attempt to install additional malicious tools and to establish a - persistent presence.
+If successful, the attacker will be able to launch further attacks against the user, the - 660 device, or any other systems to which the device connects.
+As a result, any data stored on, generated - by, or accessible to the device at that time-or in the future-may be compromised. - 662 Risk assessment analysis: - 663 Overall likelihood: high - Justification: Many public vulnerabilities specific to mobile devices have been seen over the years.
+In - these, users can jailbreak iOS devices and root Android devices to download third-party applications and - apply unique settings/configurations that the device would not typically be able to apply/access. - 667 Level of impact: high - 668 Justification: Exploiting a vulnerability allows circumventing security controls and modifying protected - device data that should not be modified.
+Jailbroken and rooted devices exploit kernel vulnerabilities and - allow third-party applications/services root access that can also be used to bypass security controls that - are built in or applied to a mobile device. - 672 BYOD-specific threat: As with any device, personal devices are susceptible to device exploitation if not 673 properly used or updated.

-677 Can Great Seneca Accounting stop someone from turning on a camera or microphone?
+675 Can Great Seneca Accounting stop someone from turning on a camera or microphone?